xparq/Space_Test/README.txt

   `run` to test all, or `run some*`, or `run this "and that"`

-  But no need to be in the test dir, so e.g. `test/run` from the prj. dir (if it's the parent of `test`) would also be fine.
+  And no need to be in the test dir, so e.g. `test/run` from the prj. dir (if it's the parent of `test`) would also be fine.

   BTW, since there's no reliable way to identify a test dir (you see,